daia-code/Planning-Calendar/README.md

 How to run the app
-In the project directory (the folder that contains package.json), you need first to install all dependencies by running:
+In the project directory (the folder that contains json-server-calendar-api), you need first to install all dependencies by running:

 npm install
 You can run the app using the command: